philipc2/philipc2.github.io/_pages/projects.md

 ## Projects

-### UXarray: Xarray-styled Python Package for working with unstructured grid datasets
+### UXarray: Xarray extension for unstructured climate and global weather data analysis and visualization.